 Fresh berries, mint, filtered water and sweetener is all that is needed to whip up a refreshing batch of Blackerry Mint Agua Fresca.
 This natural ‘fresh water’ drink is perfect for non-alcoholic celebrating of Cinco de Mayo or to take the edge of a blistering hot summer day!

-Certainly Cinco de Mayo offers the opportunity to enjoy traditional food and drink to join in the celebration.
+Cinco de Mayo is a perfect reason to enjoy traditional Mexican food and drink to join in the holiday celebration.
 Whether it be at home or at a favorite Mexican restaurant, it’s a fun day to relish delicious Mexican fare.

 Simply put Agua Frescas are ‘fresh waters’ made of fruits, flowers, or seeds mixed with water, a bit of sweetener to make a lightly-flavored non-alcoholic drink that is very refreshing.

 It is not overly sweet, allowing the natural flavors to shine, as well as remains refreshing being mostly water.
-It can be blended up in 10 minutes allowing a perfect last minute tribute for a ‘cheers’ on Cinco de Mayo….or any day!
+It can be blended up in 10 minutes allowing a perfect last minute booze-free tribute for a ‘cheers’ on Cinco de Mayo….or any day!

 The Roots of the Cinco de Mayo Holiday

 Whether or not you have Mexican roots, if you are in the U.S. you most likely feel the Cinco de Mayo festivities in the air.
 Cinco de Mayo, or ‘Fifth of May’, commemorates a battle win for Mexico over the French in 1862.

 The French outnumbered the less well-equipped Mexican army by double however were defeated in this significant battle.
 No other country in the Americas was every invaded again by a European army, making it even more to celebrate.